WasiqAbrar/haptic-glove/README.md

 ## Overview

 The Haptic Glove connects physical hand movement to a virtual 3D environment.
-An IMU sensor mounted on the hand reads orientation data which is sent to Unity over Serial communication.
+An IMU sensor mounted on the hand reads orientation data, which is sent to Unity over Serial communication.
 A 3D hand model in Unity mirrors the physical movement in real time.
-When the virtual hand interacts with a 3D object, Unity sends a command back to the Arduino which triggers vibration motors on the glove giving physical tactile feedback.
+When the virtual hand interacts with a 3D object, Unity sends a command back to the Arduino, which triggers vibration motors on the glove, giving physical tactile feedback.

 **Data flow:**
 ```